(A letter from the composer/lyricist/producer, David Nolan)

 As compared to the ludicrous wealth level of the church, Mormon HQ sadly gives seemingly nothing to worthy external charities; charities who are better-poised to help the immediate, dire needs of God’s precious children.
-In an effort to be viewed as "more Christian" among other religions, the church has recently embraced new branding/logos, preferred church name/title emphasis and other surface-level tactics (all of which relate to our "outward appearance" as a church).
+In an effort to be viewed as "more Christian" among other religions, the church has recently embraced new branding/logos/etc, along with other surface-level tactics (all of which relate to our "outward appearance" as a church).
 It is my firm opinion that if the church truly wanted to be viewed as more “Christian” it should actually do the most Christian thing of all..... freely give!
 This especially includes lifting up the sick, the poor and the needy (as Christ constantly taught).
-Us "regular" Mormon church members are required to give, give, give to the church (including participating in annual mandatory, individual "monetary donation accountability" meetings), yet church HQ donates nearly nothing to external charities (percentage-wise, compared to its total wealth) and provides zero financial accountability back to its members.
+Us "regular" Mormon church members are required to give, give, give to the church (including participating in annual mandatory "monetary donation accountability" meetings), yet church HQ donates nearly nothing to external charities (percentage-wise, compared to its total wealth) and provides zero financial accountability back to its members.
 As a lifelong member, these realities (combined with how my family was treated for "having the audacity" to ask for help) are so sad to me personally, that I just had to utilize musical satire to overcome/offset the shock.
-Despite my vehement disagreement with its hoarding blatantly unnecessary levels of wealth while millions of God’s children are literally starving to death, it is ultimately up to the Mormon church to decide who to bless (and not bless) with its vast, vast fortune.
+Despite my vehement disagreement with hoarding blatantly unnecessary levels of wealth while millions of kids starve to death at the same time, it is ultimately up to the Mormon church (and other fabulously-wealthy churches) to decide who to bless (and not bless) with their vast, vast fortunes.

 17 And when he was gone forth into the way, there came one running, and kneeled to him, and asked him, Good Master, what shall I do that I may inherit eternal life?